thomasdesr/roast/SECURITY.md

   etc).
 The goal being to ensure that the compromise of one connection should not affect either the integrity or confidentiality of any other.
 - **Simple and Misuse Resistant**: The audience for this library is general software engineers.
-The bar for using roast correctly must be "knowing who I'm supposed to be talking to".
+The bar for using Roast correctly must be "knowing who I'm supposed to be talking to".
 There cannot be multiple choices, or requiring detailed knowledge of how to configure TLS.
 - **Modern TLS**: After the Roast Handshake, all communications use the latest